Judge Mathis: Coming-of-age journey fused with court show

 As a child and teenage delinquent, Mathis found himself embroiled in frequent legal woes.
 He was a member of a street gang in Detroit, and he was arrested and sentenced to jail for illegally carrying a firearm when he was 17 years old.

 Mathis was brought up in one of the worst housing projects in Detroit while raised by a single mother.
 During his youth, he was involved with gangs (most notably the Errol Flynns gang), dropped out of school and spent time behind bars.
 Growing up as a gang member and heroin dealer in the mean streets of Detroit, Michigan, Mathis had done plenty of time in juvenile detention centers before age 17.
 All this changed when a judge gave him an ultimatum—either get a G.E.D. or go to jail.
 At the same time, Mathis found out his mother was dying of cancer.
-Rushing to her side, he promised her he'd turn his life around, which he did: he attended college; attended law school, earned a Juris Doctor degree, and passed the bar.
+Rushing to her side, he promised her he'd turn his life around, which he did: he attended college, attended law school, earned a Juris Doctor degree, and passed the bar.

-Mathis has frequently used his courtroom series to highlight his troubled-youth-turned-success story as a way of motivating and inspiring his audience (especially the youth audience) that there's no adversity that they can't pick themselves up from.
-It is from his background that Mathis derives much of his arbitration formula and television show theme.
-For example, the court show's title sequence music video throughout the early seasons of the program consisted of a brief dedication to Mathis's life story, Mathis narrating with the lines: "I was raised in the streets, arrested several times as a kid.
-But I didn't give up.
-I went from jail to judge in 15 years.
-And that's when I began to make a difference giving back through public service.
-I believed in myself and I believe in every single person that comes into this courtroom.
-I know people can change, obstacles can be overcome, and great success can be achieved.
-Because in my courtroom it happens every day".
+Mathis had frequently used his courtroom series to highlight his troubled-youth-turned-success story as a way of motivating and inspiring his audience (especially the youth audience) that there's no adversity that they can't pick themselves up from.
+It was from his background that Mathis derived much of his arbitration formula and television show theme.
+For example, the court show's title sequence music video throughout the early seasons of the program consisted of a brief dedication to Mathis's life story, Mathis narrating with the lines: "Where I grew up, life was rough; we had to make do.
+And I was arrested several times as a juvenile delinquent.
+My mom told me she was about to die.
+I made my commitment that I would change my life.
+I bring a sense of tough life and compassion to the courtroom."
 Mathis later shared that he took the job as television arbitrator on the condition that his life story was shared as part of the opening for each episode.

-In the same likeness of his experience, Mathis takes a distinct admiration for litigants who have seen the error of their troubled ways and have made efforts to improve and better their lives.
-Mathis also makes efforts to promote treatment and programs for individuals struggling with drug and alcohol addictions.
+In the same likeness of his experience, Mathis took a distinct admiration for litigants who had seen the error of their troubled ways and had made efforts to improve and better their lives.
+Mathis also made efforts to promote treatment and programs for individuals struggling with drug and alcohol addictions.